input-output-hk/cardano-sl/docs/delegation_design_spec.md

 should be able to delegate the stake corresponding to the funds in the cold wallet without using its spending key.

+## Non-functional Requirements

+### Asymptotic space and time complexity

+All the changes to delegation are changes in the rules that define what it means to be a valid Cardano blockchain.
+These rules must be computable, and must be computable with reasonable space and time complexity.
+In particular this requires an

+### Minimise economic attacks

+An economic attack on a system arises where the costs incurred by the operators of a system are not covered by fees on the users of the system.
+Such situations allow users to impose costs on operators without paying that full cost themselves.
+In severe cases this can lead to operators dropping out and the system collapsing.

+Cardano currently has transaction fees which are intended to cover the processing and long term storage cost of transactions.
+There are no fees however for the memory cost of tracking the current accumulated chain state, in particular the UTxO.
+In addition, the new mechanisms introduced for delegation add additional state that must be tracked.
+Moving from federated operating to fully decentralised operation may increase the incentive to exploit economic attacks, so it is important to address the existing unaccounted operator costs as well as new costs.

 ## Requirements to Preserve Existing Features

 ### Master Recovery Key